Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 1).
 A Generator Silencer/Muffler :

-Much in the same way that a car’s exhaust can be muffled to more tolerable levels, so can a generator.
-These devices work by being installed at the end of the exhaust pipe on the generator and typically result in a reduction in overall noise by a total of around 10-15 dB once everything is said and done.
-They are relatively inexpensive and very easy to install on nearly every model of a portable generator.
+Much in the same way that a car’s exhaust pipe can be muffled to more tolerable levels, so can a generator.
+These devices work by being installed at the end of the exhaust pipes on the generator and typically result in a reduction in overall noise by a total of around 10-15 dB once everything is said and done.

 If you understand the concepts that go into a muffler you can even make your own at home; however, this should not be attempted by anyone but the most knowledgeable and professional DIY enthusiasts.
 An improperly made muffler can end up exploding.